Skip to main content

 • A Codika API key (from the dashboard under Organization Settings > API Keys)

-If you haven’t set up the CLI yet, Claude will guide you through it automatically using the setup-codika skill after installing the plugins.
+If you haven’t set up the CLI yet, the agent will guide you through it automatically using the /codika:setup-codika skill after installing the plugin.

 1